Perkedel/BringYourOwnUSB-SFW/README.md

 Come check these all cool stuffs we have right here.

+## Which one to choose?!

+For Terra-WADs DLC for Lah-Mboh full of yoinked stuffs without permission, use `ZD-BringYourOwnUSB-SFW.pk7`.
+The rest are optional Mods compatible without Lah-Mboh required.

+Check out the [Mods folder](/Mods/) in the Repository for more info.

 ## Somewhere

 If your biological age passes the maturity, & you'd like other stuffs you desire, go ask your parent for it.
 Oh wait, you have bad relationship!
 Alright, we can be found on these other Git hosting, same organisation name `Perkedel`: